Format of keyless addresses

 Regular blockchain addresses in TRAIT are represented as a string of 49 symbols.
 For example: ttqxHzRJmmjFBcE7Lb5Xs4GNMq2gFSt28JyvTEqjhqzE9EGP4.
 You use this string to check the balance or to specify a recipient of tokens.

-In contract, keyless addresses can be referred in two ways:
+In contrast, keyless addresses can be referred in two ways:

 • as a regular blockchain address - a string of 49 symbols;